Oleksandr Moroz: Orange Revolution and election defeat

 Oleksandr Moroz's vote as a percentage of the total national vote in the 2004 presidential election.

 In the 2004 presidential election, Moroz was nominated by the Socialist Party which he has chaired since 1991.
 He won third place with 5.81% of the vote.
 As a long-time leader of anti-Kuchma forces, Moroz quickly announced his support for Viktor Yushchenko's presidential bid against Kuchma's Prime Minister Viktor Yanukovych, thus making Yushchenko the favourite to win in round two.
 That Yushchenko did not win despite this endorsement was used to argue that there was election fraud in the run-off.

-Moroz (left) an Viktor Yushchenko, 2004.
+Moroz (left) and Viktor Yushchenko, 2004.

 Moroz supported the subsequent Orange Revolution, the mass protests that eventually led to the annulment of the vote results and to a revote won by Yushchenko.
 The support of the Socialist Party he brought to Yushchenko's campaign was important to widen Yushchenko's appeal to voters.
 Similarly, the votes of Moroz's Socialist Party faction in the Verkhovna Rada were crucial for passing several important resolutions during the Orange Revolution, particularly the non-confidence vote in the Kuchma–Yanukovych government involved in election fraud scandal.

 After the 2006 parliamentary election, Moroz was elected the Chairman of the Verkhovna Rada of Ukraine on 6 July 2006 (238 ayes, 226 needed for election) with support of the Party of Regions, the Socialist Party and Communist factions.
 The Socialist Party of Ukraine received 2.86% of the national vote in the 2007 parliamentary election, falling 0.14% below the election threshold, denying them the right of representation and removing Moroz as a member of the Verkhovna Rada.